OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

     end do
 ~~~~

-The above code demostrates some of the power that the `kernels` construct
+The above code demonstrates some of the power that the `kernels` construct
 provides, since the compiler will analyze the code and identify both loop nests
 as parallel and it will automatically discover the reduction on the `error`
 variable without programmer intervention.
 An OpenACC compiler will likely